csdavids519/QuickSushi/README.md

 ### Reserve Table Response Page
- -  once the user has sucessfully enterend in the form data, they will be sent to a confermation page that has a link to return back to the home page.
+ -  once the user has successfully entered in the form data, they will be sent to a confirmation page that has a link to return back to the home page.

      ![ReserveTableResponse](assets/documentation/bookingresponse.png)